Tobechukwu-Ikenwe/CardGuard-UI/README.md

 ### Entropy Analysis

 **Entropy** measures how “random” or unpredictable the digits are.
 A number like `1111 1111 1111 1111` has very low entropy (almost no randomness).
 A well-mixed number like `4539 1488 0343 6467` has higher entropy.
-CardGuard uses this to flag weak, guessable numbers. **Analogy:** It’s like judging how hard a lock combination would be to guess.
+CardGuard uses this to flag weak, guessable numbers. **Analogy:** How hard a lock combination would be to guess.

 ### Repetition Detection

 **Repetition analysis** looks for obvious patterns: repeated digits (`1111`), simple sequences (`1234`), or copy-paste-like blocks.
-These often indicate test or fake numbers. **Analogy:** It’s like spotting a weak password that uses `12345678`.
+These often indicate test or fake numbers. **Analogy:**  Spotting a weak password that uses `12345678`.
+Its for blocks of repetitive patterns hence why it works so well with the entropy check which goes bit by bit.

 ---